pixl8/Preside-CMS/support/docs/docs/02.devguides/22.restframework/page.md

 title: REST Framework
 ---

+>>>> As of v10.4.0, the REST framework should be considered BETA.
+We expect details may change in upcoming releases, though we do not expect those changes to be dramatic or breaking.

+## Introduction

-As of v10.4.0, PresideCMS provides a framework for developing REST APIs that work inline and seamlessly with the rest of the ecosystem.
+PresideCMS provides a framework for developing REST APIs that work inline and seamlessly with the rest of the ecosystem.
 It has taken inspiration from the [Taffy REST Framework](http://taffy.io/) by Adam Tuttle, and follows several of its patterns.

 The current version of the framework provides you with the conventions, services and routing layer to help you easily author your own REST APIs; further tooling such as documentation generation and user management are planned for future releases.